dstelljes/container-project/book/Use-Cases.md

-# Container Usages
+# Container Use Cases

-Whether it be Docker, LXD, rkt, or a custom software container solution, containers are useful in a variety of educational and real-world settings.
+Containers are useful in a variety of educational and real-world settings.

 ## Web applications